GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/pretraining/README.md

 On your local machine: Browse to <http://localhost:8080> port forward from above step timeseries and see the loss curves as show below.

+> NOTE:
->Note: tensorboard dashboards will take some time to show up as the bioenemo job takes a few minutes to kick off.
+> Tensorboard dashboards will take some time to show up as the bioenemo job takes a few minutes to kick off.
 Then, the full plots will show up once the job's POD is under `COMPLETED` status.

 [<img src="./images/tensorboard-results.png" width="750"/>](HighLevelArch)